 The arrest occurred thanks to a report from a citizen who observed a possible kidnapping in the Snapper Creek Lakes neighborhood.
 This citizen alerted the police after recording the incident, which allowed for the tracking and apprehension of the suspects and 28 undocumented immigrants in two vehicles.

-What conditions did immigrants face in the vehicles used?
+What conditions did the immigrants face in the vehicles used?

 Immigrants were transported under precarious conditions.
-In the U-Haul truck, driven by José Luis Villares, 22 immigrants traveled without seats and with the windows covered to hide them, while three other immigrants were in the Toyota Corolla.
+In the U-Haul truck, driven by José Luis Villares, there were 22 immigrants without seats and with the windows covered to hide them, while three other immigrants were in the Toyota Corolla.

 What was the role of the authorities in this operation against human trafficking?